19 Career Options After Learning Japanese

 Japanese companies

-There are branches of Japanese organizations all over the world.
+There are branches of Japanese organizations worldwide.
 You can work for one.

 Japanese companies can hire you for a variety of skills.
 The list is endless: Yamaha, Toyota, Honda, Toshiba, Sony, Suzuki, Canon, Fujitsu, Panasonic, Casio, Mitsubishi, and Daikin.

-You are good to go once you have the primary qualifications required.
+You are good to go once you have the required primary qualifications.

-Various roles can be filled by a degree in mechanical engineering, an advanced diploma in graphics design, a master’s in IT, an MBA in marketing, or a simple graduate.
+Various roles can be filled by a degree in mechanical engineering, an advanced diploma in graphic design, a master’s in IT, an MBA in marketing, or a simple graduate degree.

 Your Japanese skills will put you far ahead of people who cannot speak the language but have more qualifications.